Apostasy in Islam by country: Non-converts

-At least two Iranians – Hashem Aghajari and Hassan Youssefi Eshkevari – have been arrested and charged with apostasy in the Islamic Republic (though not executed), not for self-professed conversion to another faith, but for statements and/or activities deemed by courts of the Islamic Republic to be in violation of Islam, and that appear to outsiders to be Islamic reformist political expression.
+At least two Iranians – Hashem Aghajari and Hassan Youssefi Eshkevari – have been arrested and charged with apostasy in the Islamic Republic (though not executed), not for self-professed conversion to another faith, but for statements and/or activities deemed by courts of the Islamic Republic to be in violation of Islam, (although they may appear to outsiders to be simply expressions of Islamic political reformism).
 Hashem Aghajari was found guilty of apostasy for a speech urging Iranians to "not blindly follow" Islamic clerics; Hassan Youssefi Eshkevari was charged with apostasy for attending the 'Iran After the Elections' Conference in Berlin Germany which was disrupted by anti-regime demonstrators.

 1988 mass executions of Iranian political prisoners

-In 1988, thousands of political prisoners were secretly executed in the IRI, outside of the workings of the government judicial system, but by order of the Ayatollah Khomeini, Supreme Leader of the IRI.
+In 1988, thousands of political prisoners were secretly executed in the Islamic Republic of Iran, outside of the workings of the government judicial system, but by order of the Ayatollah Khomeini, Supreme Leader of the Islamic Republic of Iran.
 (Though the killings were carried out in secret by "Special Commissions" and the government denies their having taken place, human rights groups have been able to gather information from interviews with relatives, survivors, and a high level dissident, namely Hussein-Ali Montazeri).

-Most of the estimated almost 4,500 to more than 30,000 victims were members of People's Mojahedin Organization of Iran, executed as moharebs (those who "wage war against Allah"); but many were secular leftists.
+The number killed is estimated to be from almost 4,500 to more than 30,000.
+Most victims were members of People's Mojahedin Organization of Iran (PMOI), executed as moharebs (those who "wage war against Allah"); but many were secular leftists, not PMOI members.
 (Note: That is, they were members of the Tudeh, Majority Fedayi, Minority Fedayi, other Fedayi, Kumaleh, Rah-e Kargar, Peykar, and similar groups.)
-It is thought these (leftist) prisoners were executed for apostasy because they were asked questions – "Do you believe in Allah?", "Will you denounce your former beliefs before the cameras?", "Do you fast during Ramadan?", "When you were growing up, did your father pray, fast, and read the Holy Qur'an?" – consistent with determining whether they were apostates as defined by Islamic doctrine, and because they were executed if their answers indicated that they were.
-(The assumption was that they came from Muslim families but, being secular leftists, had abandoned Islam.)
+It is thought these (leftist) prisoners were executed not for moharebeh but for apostasy on the grounds that they came from Muslim families, but, being secular leftists, had abandoned Islam.
+The questions they were asked – "Do you believe in Allah?", "Will you denounce your former beliefs before the cameras?", "Do you fast during Ramadan?", "When you were growing up, did your father pray, fast, and read the Holy Qur'an?" – were consistent with determining whether they were apostates as defined by Islamic doctrine, and they were executed if their answers indicated that they were.